 Best crypto exchanges and platforms available in Europe

-Here are the best places to buy Bitcoin and crypto for Europeans:
+Here are the best places to buy Bitcoin and crypto for Europeans, based on years of research:

 - Best overall and best for beginners: Coinbase